 Moore's Dining Hall serves three meals daily Monday through Friday, and two meals on Saturday and Sunday.
 Adjacent to the Dining Hall is the cozy and comfortable Jane's Corner with a fireplace and multiple sofas for catching up with friends or studying between classes, as well as a convenient grab-and-go cafe.
 Please contact General Manager, Michele O'Neill at firstname.lastname@example.org to discuss any special dietary needs.
 View daily menus at the Dining Hall here.

 We will continue to follow guidelines from the CDC and the City of Philadelphia Department of Public Health regarding COVID-19.
 Safety measures include:

 - It is strongly recommended that all eligible ACE students attending on-campus classes obtain COVID-19 vaccination prior to arrival at their first class meeting.

 - At this time, masks are required for all on-campus students, including Adult Continuing Education students.

 - Ample sanitizing spaces across campus

-To read the full 2021 health and safety plan, please visit moore.edu/coronavirus
+For the latest updates on our health and safety policies, please visit moore.edu/coronavirus

 Email our team at email@example.com or contact us at 215-965-4030!